valtimo-platform/valtimo-documentation/release-notes/major9/09.21.0/valtimo-backend-libraries.md

 The following features were added:

-* **New feature1**
+* **Improved CamundaProcessJsonSchemaDocumentInstance**

-  Description of the new feature goes here.
-  Also link to the page that explains the feature in greater detail.
+  The `isActive` property of the `CamundaProcessJsonSchemaDocumentInstance` indicates whether the process is still running

 * **New feature2**